 Section I – Parking Violation Citations

-Parking violation payments should be submitted to University Cashier, 601 W. Lombard St., second floor, Baltimore, MD 21201, between the hours of 8:30 a.m. and 4:30 p.m., Monday through Friday.
-Checks must be made payable to the University of Maryland.
+All penalties for parking violations are to be paid at the University Cashiers Office, 601 W. Lombard St., Second floor, Baltimore, MD 21201, between the hours of 8:30 a.m. and 4:30 p.m., Monday through Friday.
+Checks must be made payable to the "University of Maryland."

 If a check received in payment of a parking penalty is dishonored, an additional charge of $15 may be assessed.

 If a parking violation penalty is more than 30 days overdue, UMB may take any or all of the following actions to collect the penalty:

 Students: Until all penalties are paid, parking privileges may be suspended, registration for the next semester may be denied, and diplomas and transcripts may be withheld.

 Faculty and Staff: Until all penalties are paid, parking privileges may be suspended.